SEI-R-4-26/Installfest_Mac/README.md

 chsh -s $(which zsh)
 ```

-## Installing NodeJs
+## Installing NodeJS

 What is NodeJS?
-NodeJS is a javascript runtime that allows us to execute Javascript outside of a browser.
+NodeJS is a JavaScript runtime that allows us to execute JavaScript outside of a browser.

-To intall NodeJS, execute the following in your terminal:
+To intall NodeJS, execute the following command in your terminal:

 ```sh
 brew install node